 Guidelines for germline variant sharing:

 Undertake stakeholder engagement to understand the current practices of access to germline variant information, sharing and reporting.
-Develop guidelines for the sharing of germline variants within the Qld Genomics Health Alliance.
+Develop guidelines for the sharing of germline variants within the Queensland Genomics.

 Guidelines for somatic variant sharing:

 Undertake stakeholder engagement to understand the current practices of access to somatic variant information, sharing and reporting.
-Develop guidelines for the sharing of somatic variants within the Qld Genomics Health Alliance.
+Develop guidelines for the sharing of somatic variants within the Queensland Genomics.